 - Evergreen Public Schools - support for families during school closures

 - Vancouver Public Schools - support for families during school closures

 - Workforce SW - resources for businesses and individuals

 - Drive-in Wi-Fi - public Wi-Fi hot spots providing free temporary, emergency internet access for Washingtonians.

 Financial Wellness Program Manager

-Dan spent over 13 years in the banking world specializing in credit, finance, budgeting, and compliance.
-Within that experience, he is passionate about developing a sense of community and helping people reach their goals.
-He works with students on tailoring an approach that works for them and places high value on knowing that every student's situation is unique.
-He also leads the Financial Wellness Workshop series, offered every term to students and community members.
+Heather has spent over 20 years in higher education specializing in supporting student success in academic, career, and financial wellness.
+Within that experience, she is passionate about developing a sense of community and helping people reach their goals.
+Along with program management responsibilities, Heather works with students on tailoring a financial plan that works for their unique situation.
+She also leads the Financial Wellness Workshop series, offered every term to students and community members.

 For questions or to make an appointment, please email firstname.lastname@example.org.